Handphone (film)

+Handphone (Korean: 핸드폰) is 2009 South Korean crime thriller film directed by Kim Han-min.
+Based on a screenplay by Kim Mi-hyeon, it stars Uhm Tae-woong, Park Yong-woo, Park Sol-mi and Lee Se-na in lead roles.
+The soundtrack of the film was composed by Kim Jun-seong.
+It revolves around Yoon Jin-ah, an aspiring actress who incidentally receives her sex clip with her former lover on phone and later gets rescued by his so-called fan Seung-min.

+Handphone was unofficially remade in India as Chappa Kurishu (Malayalam;2011), which itself was remade into Tamil as Pulivaal (2014), while the 2011 Kannada film Vishnuvardhana also had resemblances to the core plot of the original film.

 Plot

 Talent manager Seung-min sees Yoon Jin-ah, a rising actress, as his one last hope to turn his life around.
 Just as Jin-ah is on the path to stardom, he receives a threat from her former lover and gets her sex clip on his phone.
 Seung-min tracks down the culprit and retrieves the tape but ends up losing his phone.
 He realizes there is one last evidence of the sex tape on his phone and anxiously looks for it.
 Yi-gyu, who found Seung-min's phone, calls Seung-min's wife and asks her to come pick it up.
 On the night the phone was supposed to be returned, Yi-gyu doesn't show up.
 Now Yi-gyu is the one holding the leverage.
 Seung-min tries to do everything possible to get back his phone but Yi-gyu's demands are escalating to the point of no return.